|

 Both were disinterred and taken to the US Millitary Cemetery

 Neuville-en-Condron in Belgium on 4/5-1948.
-Today they both rest in USA.
+They were both brought to USA in

 Back to 1943